 Transparency – Siri as the face of AI.
 Transparency is most useful in context.
 Siri should be accountable.
 Through voice and inline.

 Cambridge Analytica.
 GDPR.
 Time Well Spent.
 Last year, it became clear how important it is for us to be in control of the technology we use.
 The common thread is a failing of technology to treat us as individuals, to respect our rights and support our values.

 This used to be an issue of privacy, but we have moved well beyond that.
 Today, we have a unique opportunity to connect the dots.
 Users feel helpless against increasingly imposing technology, while designers and developers are sick of selling out their users.
 On the other hand, we have decades of research on decentralized technology, powerful computers in our pockets and AI technology that is severely limited by the cloud.

 Data is mighty.
 It can empower us, but it can also be used against us.
 The path we are currently on leads to a single company owning all of our data.
 This would crush competition, our freedom and democracy.
 We need to be deliberate and thoughtful in building the foundation of technology for the next decades.

 This will require broad collaboration between companies.
 Ultimately, the goal would be to create open, cross-platform standards for the ideas outlined here.
 But the principles behind my designs can take many forms.
 Together, we can figure out systems that let us control our data, use AI to empower users, and build the future of technology without sacrificing our humanity.

-I’m a user interface designer from Berlin.
+I’m an interface designer from Berlin.
 In 2016, I interned at Basecamp and Google after publishing Desktop Neo.
-Since then, I have graduated with a bachelor’s degree in interface design and am now working with product teams across the US and Europe to empower their users through thoughtful design.
+I am now working on Muse, a tool for thought on iPad.